DavidTausend/aws-bootcamp-cruddur-2023/journal/week8.md

 # Week 8 — Serverless Image Processing

-Create a directory for CDK in backend-flask folder:
+Create a directory for CDK in main folder:

     mkdir thumbing-serverless-cdk